 ((current interest rate - posted interest rate) / 100 / 12)is the IRD for a month; and

 maximum allowed %is the percentage of your mortgage loan you are allowed to prepay annually as your prepayment privilege.

 Example 1: Estimating prepayment charge for a variable rate closed mortgage

-The prepayment charge would be equal to 3 months' interest on the amount she is prepaying, which is calculated based on the interest rate posted on the prepayment day.
+The prepayment charge would be equal to 3 months of interest on the amount she is prepaying, which is calculated based on the interest rate posted on the prepayment day.
 The posted interest rate is 4.5%.

-The prepayment charge to pay off the mortgage is calculated as:
+The prepayment charge to pay off the mortgage is calculated as follows:

 = current mortgage balance × ((current mortgage rate /100) / 4)

 Danielle will pay an estimated additional amount of

 $562.50 as the prepayment charge along with the $50,000 prepay amount.